adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-iOS330.md

 ## Change parameters in SwiftUI

+The following updates have been made to SwiftUI:

-The `didCancelPurchase` parameter has been removed from SwiftUI.
+1. The `didCancelPurchase` parameter has been removed.
 Use `didFinishPurchase` instead.
+2. The `.paywall()` method no longer accepts a paywall object.
+3. The `paywallConfiguration` parameter has replaced the `viewConfiguration` parameter.

 Update your code like this:

 ```diff
 @State var paywallPresented = false